Jordynns/Guessing-Game/README.md

-# Guessing-Game
+# guessingGame script for school work
-### Two versions guessingGame and guessingGame - Revamped.
-Revamped has less lines and more efficient.
+### There is two version of this code, one is the original first attempt and the other is "Revamped" which is a more refined up to date attempt.

 # Flow Chart
 ![Flow Chart](https://i.imgur.com/XlzGgyM.png)